19/6/2024

 Ensuring traceability: blockchain for data protection and a QR code for the benefit of the final consumer

-The ultimate goal of the digitalisation is provide consumers with a kind of "basil identity card" .
-Thanks to the collaboration with Connecting Food , the basil's journey from the field to its processing and packaging in pots will become transparent for the consumer, thanks to the scanning of a QR code on the packaging of the Barilla Pesto alla Genovese and its garlic-free variant.
-It will be possible to know where the basil was grown, including through text and photos of the producing farm, collecting data on the stages from field to canning.
+The ultimate goal of digitalisation is to provide consumers with a sort of "basil identity card" .
+Thanks to the collaboration with Connecting Food, the journey of the basil—from the field to its processing and packaging—will become fully transparent to consumers, through the scanning of a QR code on the packaging of Barilla Pesto alla Genovese and its garlic-free variant.It will be possible to know where the basil was grown, including through text and photos of the producing farm, collecting data on the stages from field to canning.
 Blockchain technology will guarantee the authenticity of each piece of information, allowing consumers to be sure of the origin, journey and freshness of Barilla basil.

 "Our collaboration with Barilla has a long history, starting in 2020 with the development of the Barilla Farming platform and the digitalisation of the soft wheat supply chain.
 We are therefore proud to be able to extend the scope of digitalisation also to another important supply chain such as that of pesto, one of the company's flagship products and a symbol of the Italian agri-food industry," said Matteo Vanotti, CEO of xFarm Technologies.